Virgin Mobile Saudi Arabia

 Virgin Mobile KSA is a telecommunication company operating in the Kingdom of Saudi Arabia.

 The company behind Virgin Mobile Saudi Arabia was formally called the Virgin Mobile Saudi Consortium — a Saudi Arabian company that brings together local, regional and global shareholders and experts in mobile telecommunications.

 The company is headquartered in Riyadh and has outlets across the kingdom and a member care centre in Jeddah.

 History

-Virgin Mobile Saudi Arabia was awarded a licence by the Communications and Information Technology Commission to operate as a Mobile Virtual Network Operator in April 2014.
+Virgin Mobile Saudi Arabia was awarded a license by the Communications and Information Technology Commission to operate as a Mobile Virtual Network Operator in April 2014.

-Virgin Mobile Saudi Consortium LLC was formally incorporated in June 2013, shortly after the award of Virgin Mobile’s licence by CITC.
+Virgin Mobile Saudi Consortium LLC was formally incorporated in June 2013, shortly after the award of Virgin Mobile’s license by CITC.

 The company is part of Virgin Mobile Middle East & Africa and has local Saudi Arabian companies as shareholders.

 Network

-Virgin Mobile uses the STC network for all its Saudi based services.
+Virgin Mobile KSA uses the STC (Saudi Telecom Company) network for all its Saudi based services.
 This network operates on the following frequencies: